#1 Personalise a Horseshoe

 On a horse-drawn carriage ride through Bad Ischl, Giulia felt like Empress Sissi.
 Wrapped up in fluffy blankets, the Italian family saw the imperial city from a different perspective – and obviously enjoyed the beautiful ride.
 Simone and Siria were particularly pleased with the horses, which trotted gently through the streets.

 #7 Stroll through the Drink Hall

 The Drink Hall in Bad Ischl is reminiscent at first glance of an ancient Greek building with its white columns, and it was formerly a lobby for spa guests, who took their drinks here.
 During Advent, the hall houses a Christmas market where especially fine craftsmanship is displayed.
 Anyone looking for unusual and high-quality gifts will certainly find them here.

 #8 Watch the craftsmen at work

 At the Christmas markets in the Salzkammergut region, many craftsmen work “live” in their booths and allow you to watch them at work.
 Just watching them carving, sanding and hammering is worth it and you get the finished pieces almost first-hand.
 Where else can you get an up-close insight into traditional craftsmanship?

 #9 A Lake Mondsee cruise

-Lake cruises are particularly lovely in SalzburgerLand, and no wonder, with so many lakes.
-During a trip to Lake Mondsee, you should definitely plan to take a cruise, marvel at the surrounding peaks and enjoy the tranquillity of middle of the lake.
-Once back on dry land, why not try a farmer’s doughnut or farmer’s bread at the Christmas market?
+Lake cruises are particularly lovely in SalzburgerLand, and it’s no wonder, with so many lakes.
+During a trip to Lake Mondsee, you should definitely plan to take a cruise, marvel at the surrounding peaks and enjoy the tranquillity of the middle of the lake.
+Once back on dry land, why not try a farmer’s doughnut or some farmer’s bread at the Christmas market?

 #10 Eat something at the Dorfalm